moshen/jekyll-asset_bundler/README.md

 # Jekyll Asset Bundler

-Jekyll Asset Bundler is a Jekyll plugin for er, bundling assets.
+Jekyll Asset Bundler is a Jekyll plugin for... bundling assets.
 It is hacked onto...
 I mean, utilizes deep integration with Jekyll for a seamless deployment experience.